SebastianMaierEPFL/talentedsoup-website/s_n.md

 We ask two questions:

-1. Can we uncover a small number of hidden regimes that behave like “market moods” (bull, bear, correction, calm)?
+1. Can we uncover a small number of hidden regimes that behave like “market moods” (bull, bear, correction, recovery)?
 2. For each ETF, are these regimes persistent (long‑lived, stable, few switches) or fluid (short‑lived, frequently changing)?